claymager/idris2-pkgs/docs/new-project.md

 ## Alternate build commands and non-idris dependencies

-There is a lot of power available in the `args`.
-For the Nix-savvy, `idrisPackage` forwards its `args` to `buildIdris`, which then passes them on to `stdenv.mkDerivation`.
+There is a lot of power available in `cfg`.
+For the Nix-savvy, `idrisPackage` forwards its `cfg` to `buildIdris`, which then passes them on to `stdenv.mkDerivation`.

 ## Further Reading